 To plan a Field Experience or Internship, Textile and Apparel Studies majors should contact Dr. Barbara Frazier at or (269) 387-3719.

-The Textile and Apparel Studies major at WMU has partnerships with the Fashion Institute of Technology in New York and American Intercontinental University in London.
+The Textile and Apparel Studies major at WMU has partnerships with the Fashion Institute of Technology in New York, Regents University in London and Florence University of the Arts in Italy.
 Merchandising majors may attend one of these schools as part of their WMU program.
 Attending one of these schools provides a unique perspective on the industry and the chance to make valuable industry connections.

 Merchandising Opportunities and Design Association (MODA)